 When you arrive in historically illustrious Town Near Thebes, Ventus is surprised to find a colony of Jellyshades has moved in (including some truly awful-looking billboarded 2D ones in the background, made all the more visible by the HD release).
 Just then, Hercules arrives, saying this is far more important than the match against Gomez, and he and Ven fight together.

 After the battle, Gomez arrives late to the party, protesting that he left only seconds after Hercules but just doesn’t run very fast.
 There must be a helluva distance between Olympus Coliseum and Town Near Thebes for that to make any sense, but if the Coliseum is still on top of Mount Olympus, maybe it does?
-The boys debate who won the match (later storylines imply that Gomez won via technicality) but Phil points out that he never said he’d coach the winner, just that he’d watch their performances to help make up his mind on who he’d coach in general.
+The boys debate who won the match (later storylines imply that Gomez won via technicality due to Hercules leaving first) but Phil points out that he never said he’d coach the winner, just that he’d watch their performances to help make up his mind on who he’d coach in general.
 He declares that being a hero is also about caring about people, and that Hercules cared the fastest.

 Gomez is upset, but as an optimist to rival Sora, he’s back on his feet in only seconds.
 In fact, he turns it around into an introduction, apologizing for not introducing himself earlier.
 He takes off his helmet, revealing the perhaps-familiar face of Zack Fair from Final Fantasy VII, who I’m embarrassed to say, is the only Final Fantasy character in the entire game.
 I’ve already discussed the trouble with Laguna Loire, and Nomura also mentioned the possibility of seeing a younger Cid Highwind at Radiant Garden, but in the final product Zack and the Moogles are all you get!
 Zack is mostly here to cross-promote Square Enix’s other big PSP game, Crisis Core –Final Fantasy VII–, released two years prior.
-So sure, not the timeliest cross-promotion in the history of advertising, but it certainly beats out KH’s usual brand of cross-promotion, promoting games like FFVII in KH1 (a five-year gap) and films that, due to Disney’s rotational release model during the days of physical media, might not have appeared on home video again for years!
+So sure, not the timeliest cross-promotion in the history of advertising, but it certainly beats out KH’s usual brand of cross-promotion, promoting games like FFVII in KH1 (a five-year gap), and films that, due to Disney’s rotational release model during the days of physical media, might not have appeared on home video again for decades!
 This cross-promotion of Crisis Core goes so far as to have Zack’s character profile say that his debut game was Crisis Core itself, instead of FFVII!
-Zack’s theme from Crisis Core, “A Date with Fate,” also plays here.
+Zack’s theme from Crisis Core, “A Date with Fate,” also plays during this sequence.

 By the end of the world, Ven has a quick chat with Phil and seems to feel confident all of a sudden that he’ll patch things up with Terra and Aqua.
 It’s a little hilarious, then, that in Aqua’s storyline, she’s just a few worlds away from saying that everything is ruined and will never be the same again!
 I’m glad the three of you are having such disparate reactions to a single argument on Radiant Garden.
 Ven promises to come back when both of the others are “true heroes” (“Oh, so you mean never come back?”) and the world wraps up.